maurobonfietti/web-page-scraper/README.md

 ## SCRAPER EXTRA:

-Another scraper but in one file script version:
+Another scraper program but in one file script version ;-)

 ```
 $ cd tiny-web-page-scraper/